Hi-Media/reST-test/doc/Chap5-RedirectPages.rst

   for further processing within your own website.

 Procedure
-  To activate this option you MUST” specify at least an “Accept Page” URL.
+  To activate this option you MUST specify at least an *Accept Page* URL.
   Sent parameters are included in your redirect pages on HTTP GET.

 Fields sent